Valence bond theory

 In chemistry, valence bond (VB) theory is one of the two basic theories, along with molecular orbital (MO) theory, that were developed to use the methods of quantum mechanics to explain chemical bonding.
 It focuses on how the atomic orbitals of the dissociated atoms combine to give individual chemical bonds when a molecule is formed.
 In contrast, molecular orbital theory has orbitals that cover the whole molecule.

 History

-Lothar Meyer in his 1864 book, Die modernen Theorien der Chemie, contained an early version of the periodic table containing 28 elements, classified elements into six families by their valence—for the first time, elements had been grouped according to their valence.
-Works on organizing the elements by atomic weight, until then had been stymied by the widespread use of equivalent weights for the elements, rather than atomic weights.

 In 1916, G. N. Lewis proposed that a chemical bond forms by the interaction of two shared bonding electrons, with the representation of molecules as Lewis structures.
+In 1916, Kossel put forth his theory of the ionic chemical bond (octet rule), also independently advanced in the same year by Gilbert N. Lewis.
+Walther Kossel put forward a theory similar to that of Lewis theory, except that Kossel supposed complete transfers of electrons between atoms, a model of ionic bonding.
+Both Lewis and Kossel based their bonding models on Abegg's rule (1904) that the difference between the maximum positive and negative valences of an element is frequently eight.

-The chemist Charles Rugeley Bury suggested in 1921 that eight and eighteen electrons in a shell form stable configurations.
+In 1921 the chemist Charles Rugeley Bury suggested that eight and eighteen electrons in a shell form stable configurations.
 Bury proposed that the electron configurations in transitional elements depended upon the valence electrons in their outer shell.
-In 1916, Kossel put forth his theory of the ionic chemical bond (octet rule), also independently advanced in the same year by Gilbert N. Lewis.
-Walther Kossel put forward a theory similar to Lewis' only his model assumed complete transfers of electrons between atoms, and was thus a model of ionic bonding.
-Both Lewis and Kossel structured their bonding models on that of Abegg's rule (1904).